ucan-wg/invocation/README.md

 # 0 Abstract

+UCAN Invocation defines a format for expressing the intention to run delegated capabilities from a UCAN, and how to promise pipeline invocations.

 ## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).